New Energy Frontier

 Within the Southwest, our Bureau of Land Management manages 30 million acres of public lands with solar potential.
 We have set aside 1,000 square miles of BLM lands in 24 solar-energy study areas and are evaluating these lands for appropriate development.
 These areas have the technical potential to generate nearly 100,000 megawatts of electricity or enough to power 29 million homes.

 Wind and Waves

 Onshore, our BLM manages 20.6 million acres of the lands that hold the potential to generate wind power.
 Currently proposed wind-energy projects on these lands could generate more than 800 megawatts of new capacity, enough to power about 240,000 homes.

-Offshore, the Bureau of Ocean Energy Management, Regulation and Enforcement manages the Outer Continental Shelf, 1.7 billion acres of federal-offshore lands with enormous wind-energy potential.
-BOEMRE has granted the first-ever exploratory leases for wind-energy production on the OCS and has established a framework for offshore renewable energy development.
+Offshore, the Bureau of Ocean Energy Management manages the Outer Continental Shelf, 1.7 billion acres of federal-offshore lands with enormous wind-energy potential.
+BOEM has granted the first-ever exploratory leases for wind-energy production on the OCS and has established a framework for offshore renewable energy development.
 Research is also underway on two other potentially significant OCS renewable-energy resources, ocean-wave and -current energy.